 Out of zone

-.
-Then enter your custom zone.
+- Tap Heart Rate Zones and enter your custom zone.

-On fitbit.com, log into your dashboard and click the gear icon in the upper right.
-Choose Settings
+On fitbit.com, log into your dashboard and click the gear icon

-> Personal Info
+> Personal Info,

-.
-There you can enter your custom zone.
+then enter your custom zone.

 Note that on Fitbit Ionic and Fitbit Versa, the heart-rate value appears gray if your watch is searching for a stronger reading.

 Resting heart rate measures your heart beats when you are still, and it can be an important indicator of the health of your heart.
 According to the American Heart Association website, “the average resting heart rate is 60-80 beats per minute, but it’s usually lower for physically fit people.”
 This is because “active people often have lower heart rates because their heart muscle is in better condition and doesn’t need to work as hard.”
 Also, the average resting heart rate rises with age.
 For more information, see the American Heart Association's All About Heart Rate article.

 Resting heart rate refers to the heart rate measured when you’re awake, calm, comfortable, and have not recently exerted yourself.
 We use your heart rate data from when you’re awake and asleep to estimate your resting heart rate.
 For best accuracy, wear your device to sleep.